← Back to Coaching

 Belltown has more personal trainers than coffee shops

 Walk three blocks in any direction from 1st Avenue and you will pass at least four gyms with personal training: storefronts, boutique studios, premium chains, and full-service gyms.
-The trainers inside range from world-class to barely competent.
+The trainers inside range from world-class to barely competent, and from the sidewalk they all look about the same.

-This post is the practical guide I would hand a friend asking how to find the right trainer in Belltown.
-It covers what to look for, what credentials actually mean, and how to evaluate fit before you commit.
-I am Jacque Dewangan, CFL3 and Precision Nutrition Level 2, head coach at Persistence Athletics.
-Updated April 2026.
+This is the practical guide I would hand a friend asking how to find the right trainer in Belltown.
+It covers what to look for, what credentials actually mean, and how to evaluate fit before you hand anyone your money.
+I am Jacque Dewangan, CFL3 and Precision Nutrition Level 2, head coach at Persistence Athletics on 3025 1st Ave.
+I run our intake calls and most of our new-member starts, so I have watched a lot of people get this choice right and a lot of people get it wrong.
+Updated June 2026.

 Table of Contents